zurichat/Documentation/docs/Core API/organizations/organization.md

 ---
 The Organization API gives access and control for Zuri workspace management.

-## Using the Organization Resource
+## Using the organization resource

 The organization API has various endpoints listed below: